Contact

 Born in Hiroshima in 1955, Toshio Hosokawa came to Germany in 1976, where he studied composition with Isang Yun, Brian Ferneyhough, and later, Klaus Huber.
 Although his initial compositions drew inspiration from the Western avant-garde, he gradually built a new musical world between East and West.
 He first gained widespread recognition with the 2001 world premiere of his oratorio Voiceless Voice in Hiroshima.

 Many of Toshio Hosokawa's music theatre works are now part of the repertoire of major opera houses.
 His first opera Vision of Lear, which was received with great praise at the 1998 Munich Biennale, was followed in 2004 by Hanjo, a work staged by choreographer Anna Teresa de Keersmaeker and co-commissioned by the Brussels opera house La Monnaie and the Aix-en-Provence Festival.
 It has since been performed on numerous stages, most recently in 2022 as the American premiere at the Catapult Opera in New York with the Talea Ensemble and in 2023 in a further production with choreography by Sidi Larbi Cherkaoui at the Bavarian State Opera.
-The opera Matsukaze, which, like Hanjo, is based on material from Japanese Nô theatre, was first performed in 2011 in a production by choreographer Sasha Waltz at the La Monnaie opera house in Brussels and has been revived many times.
+The opera Matsukaze, which, like Hanjo, is based on material from Japanese Nô theatre, will be performed there again in 2025 as part of the Ja, Mai festival.
+The work, which has since been performed many times, was first staged by choreographer Sasha Waltz at La Monnaie opera house in Brussels in 2011.
 The monodrama The Raven for mezzo-soprano and ensemble, premiered in Brussels in 2012, was also staged in several theatrical performances.

 In quick succession, Toshio Hosokawa has presented three more operas: Stilles Meer debuted at the Hamburg State Opera in 2016, the one-act melodrama Futari Shizuka (The Maiden from the Sea) premiered in Paris in 2017 and was followed in 2018 by Erdbeben.
 Träume at Stuttgart Opera, based on a libretto by Büchner Prize winner Marcel Beyer.
 The musical material of the opera was used to create the four-movement orchestral suite Erdbeben.
 Träume, which was premiered in November 2022 by the Orchestra del Teatro Comunale di Bologna under Marco Angius and whose revised version was first performed by the Hamburg Symphony Orchestra under Sylvain Cambreling at the Elbphilharmonie in 2023.
 In 2021, the musical fairy tale Deine Freunde aus der Ferne, in which Toshio Hosokawa and writer Yoko Tawada take the young audience on a dream journey to distant worlds, was launched at the Philharmonie Luxembourg by the ensemble United Instruments of Lucilin and narrator Salome Kammer.